Triv2/Triv2/README.md

 <p>I have been programming since 2017 using unreal engine C++, and switched to full stack software development in 2023.</p>

-The last project I developed is a web application to [assist veteran's families with ordering headstones](https://vets-weld.vercel.app/).
+The last project I developed is a web application to [assist veteran's families with ordering headstones](https://vets-weld.vercel.app/) and before that a [next.js shopify tea store](https://tea-shop-mu.vercel.app/).

 <p> Currently, I am studying Cybersecurity.
 Recently passed the Google Cybersecurity Professional Certification. </p>
 <p>Will be taking the CompTIA Security+ SY0-701 next.</p>